inex/birdseye/README.md

 ## Configuration

-I have tried to make configuration as easy as possible while allowing for the fact that we'll typically have *at least* two Bird processes to query on the same server.
-Explanation is easiest with an example:
+We have tried to make configuration as easy as possible while allowing for the fact that there will typically be at least two BIRD processes to query on the same server.
+An explanation is easiest with an example:

-Let's say we have a route server providing IPv4 and IPv6 services to two peering LANs on a server called `rs1.inex.ie`.
+Let's say there is a route server called `rs1.inex.ie` which provides both IPv4 and IPv6 services to two separate peering LANs.

 To query the individual four daemons, we create DNS aliases as follows: